 On-shore and off-shore Activity Cover

 One of the most important aspects of any Antarctica travel insurance policy is understanding what activities you are covered for.
 Insurers will never openly state these activities and it is up to you to read the fine print to make sure you’re covered for the activities you wish to do.
 Be warned, some Antarctica travel insurance policies stop covering you at any point you leave your cruise ship!

 Most policies will cover you for on-shore activities such as wildlife watching, however, if you add an activity on to this, you’ll need to check whether you’re covered, particularly for kayaking, scuba diving, skiing, camping and climbing.

-For example, a standard Antarctica travel insurance policy with World Nomads (who are particularly good when it comes to activities) cover Antarctica expeditions, zodiac trips, shore-landings, kayaking, paddle-boarding and skiing.
+For example, a standard Antarctica travel insurance policy with World Nomads (who are particularly good when it comes to activities) cover Antarctica expeditions, zodiac trips, shore-landings, kayaking and paddle-boarding, but it does not cover skiing.
 However, if you want to scuba dive, snorkel or climb one of the Antarctica peaks, you’ll need the added ‘explorer’ cover.
 Please note this varies slightly depending on your country of residence.